THINKING OF MOVING OUT OF LONDON? 8 REASONS WHY YOU SHOULDN'T

 Londoners are mostly kind and engaged and that makes me feel very secure.

-Think the recent Lumiere festival, market stalls for feasting at the weekends, the museums, galleries, Covent Garden buskers, Sunday afternoons at the park, picnics along the riverbank, the summer water fountains in Kings Cross and Southbank, abandoned City walks on a weekend.
+Think the Lumiere Festival, market stalls for feasting at the weekends, the museums, galleries, Covent Garden buskers, Sunday afternoons at the park, picnics along the riverbank, the summer water fountains in Kings Cross and Southbank, abandoned City walks on a weekend.

 There are always cheaper restaurants to try in non-hotspots, although you can find reasonably-priced places like Franco Manca and kids-eat-for-free chains anywhere you look hard enough.